Marty Allen: Career

 During the early 1950s, Allen and his first comedy partner, Mitch DeWood, worked as an opening act for such stars as Sarah Vaughan, Eydie Gormé, and Nat King Cole.
 Allen and DeWood also worked many clubs, including the Copacabana until they broke up in 1958 and went their separate ways.

 He then became part of the comedy team of Allen & Rossi with Steve Rossi, which resulted in a string of hit comedy albums, 44 appearances on The Ed Sullivan Show (including the famous appearance by The Beatles on February 16, 1964, during which Allen won over the Beatles fans in the audience by announcing "I'm Ringo's mother!"), and the film The Last of the Secret Agents?
 (1966).
-They worked together from 1957 to 1968, but parted ways amicably when Allen's wife died – Allen withdrew from show business for a few years.
+They worked together from 1957 to 1968, then parted ways amicably.
 Allen and Rossi reunited for shows from the 1970s through the 1990s.

-In 1961 and 1962, Allen appeared on Broadway in Let It Ride! at the Eugene O'Neill Theatre and then went on to perform in the pre-Broadway tour and Broadway performances of I Had a Ball in 1964.

 He eventually began performing dramatic roles.
 His debut as a serious actor came on The Big Valley television series as the hapless Waldo Diefendorfer.
 Throughout the 1970s and into the 1980s, he made hundreds of television appearances, becoming a regular on The Hollywood Squares.
 He appeared on Circus of the Stars, in a cameo on The Super Mario Bros.
 Super Show!, on game shows such as Password, and in ten made-for-television movies.
 He also appeared in theatrical films such as The Great Waltz (1972), Harrad Summer (1974) and A Whale of a Tale (1976).

 From the 1980s, he and his second wife, singer-songwriter Karon Kate Blackwell, teamed up to perform their musical comedy act to audiences around the country.
 In 2007, the duo began performing at the Gold Coast Hotel and Casino in Las Vegas and went on to perform at the Southpoint Casino, at Palace Station, and on cruise ships.
 In 2015, the couple continued to perform in venues around the country to overflow crowds, at the Rampart Casino and the Downtown Grand in Las Vegas.
 In 2016, they performed at the Metropolitan Room in New York City.

+On Jun 30, 2014, Allen appeared on Gilbert Gottfried's Amazing Colossal Podcast.
 In February 2015, Allen was the guest on episode 574 of the podcast WTF with Marc Maron.